drtilon/Alert-bot/README.md

 **Part 2.**
-Write a smart contract in solidity to periodically pay out TLOS from the contract to the addresses in Part 1 when they fall below their minimum account balance, then send an SMS message with the transaction hash, the update amount, and the contract's new TLOS balance.
+Write a smart contract in solidity to periodically pay out TLOS from the contract to the addresses in Part 1 when they fall below their minimum account balance.
+When an account is paid, send an SMS message with the transaction hash, the update amount, and the contract's new TLOS balance.

 **Contract requirements:**